 Y93 Ramen Chicken Broth

 Our next popular Ramen is Shoyu Chicken Ramen.
 Some people like me will find Tonkotsu has a very strong “meat” taste and sometimes the texture is too thick.
 Therefore, they prefer to have something lighter, not that meaty taste broth.
 Another great option they love to choose is Y93 chicken broth.
 Even though it’s light, doesn’t mean a lack of favor or in an extreme — way too salty.
-It must have tasted the chicken favour as well as having umami out of it.
-Some ramen restaurants want to simplify the preparation procedure, they may only use the instant powder or pre-made chicken broth.
+It must have tasted the chicken favor as well as having umami out of it.
+Some ramen restaurants want to simplify the preparation procedure, they may only use instant powder or pre-made chicken broth.

-The new trend of the ramen market is “Vegetarian / Vegan” options.
+The new trend in the ramen market is “Vegetarian / Vegan” options.
 In tradition, there isn’t any vegetarian ramen; therefore, we do have lots of creative space for us to create this new vegan broth.
 Our vegan broth is not just a mix of vegetables; we also used the perfect amount of soy milk and coconut milk.
-But the real secret is adding sesame paste and a touch of curry to create the creamy favor.
+But the real secret is adding sesame paste and a touch of curry to create the creamy flavor.
 More exciting is, our vegan broth isn’t just the broth, it actually a full-size serving of vegan soup.
-When adding the special toppings — assorted mushrooms confit and tomato confit, the juicy from the confit mixed with the broth, become umami explosion.
-Again, no MSG needed.
+When adding the special toppings — assorted mushrooms confit and tomato confit, the juice from the confit mixed with the broth, become umami explosion.
+Again, no MSG is needed.

 *Fun eating tips: Do you know you can add rice to the ramen broth too?
 Same delicious good!